ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 1. What rule descriptions did you get?
 2. What are the MITRE ATT&CK techniques(include ID) Wazuh reports for these events?
 3. What is the reported MITRE techniques for deleting files or directories inside monitored directories?
-4. Explain in your own words where, when and why should these systems be used.
+4. Explain in your own words where, when and why should these systems be used, would they be helpful in banking.
 5. Add a screenshot of your integrity monitoring events tab.

----

-**TODO** *Add second part if deemed necessary*

----

 ### Feedback
 Be sure to give feedback on these tasks.
 Do you feel these to be the kind of skills you might need or want?